Bendycar/QAA/QAA_Notebook.md

 0

 The R1 adapter had a huge amount of matches in R1, and none in R2.
 I ran similar commands for all other combinations for all 4 files, and found the same results.

+### 9/7/24:

+Working on setting up the trimmomatic commands.
+I realized that I had to tell it if the files are gzipped or not, and I wasn't sure how cutadapt outputs its results.
+After a little googling, I found that the "file: unix command will tell me this.

+	$file Undetermined_R1_cut
+	Undetermined_R1_cut: ASCII text

+So it seems to be uncompressed.
+However, I will ask trimmomatic to compress it in the output.

+I ran trimmomatic on the 4 files as paired-end data (using the PE flag in trimmomatic).
+As requested, I specified the following parameters:

+LEADING: quality of 3
+TRAILING: quality of 3
+SLIDING WINDOW: window size of 5 and required quality of 15
+MINLENGTH: 35 bases

+And used the -baseout parameter to allow trimmomatic to outmatically name my output files.
+Therefore, the full command looked like:

+/usr/bin/time -v trimmomatic PE Undetermined_R1_cut Undetermined_R2_cut -baseout Undetermined_trimmed.fastq.gz \
+LEADING:3 \
+TRAILING:3 \
+SLIDINGWINDOW:5:15 \
+MINLEN:35

+And the same for my other set of reads.

+I wrote a quick python script (trimmomatic_plots.py) for generating plots of the R1 and R2 reads side by side for each set of trimmed files.
+Looking at these graphs, it is clear that the R2 reads are trimmed more extensively than R1.
+This makes sense -- we would expect R2 to be lower quality than R1, mostly due to degradation of the reagents used over time.

+##PART 3